-Seeing Virenque with his victory salute of one hand raised and the index finger pointing to the sky was still something to enjoy back in the mid 1990s.
+Seeing Richard Virenque with his victory salute of one hand raised and the index finger pointing to the sky was still something to enjoy back in the mid-1990s.

 The 2000 Tour de France saw Virenque finish 6th Overall but only 3rd in the polka dot jersey competition.
 He won stage 16 with the summit finish of Morzine though.
 The Festina Affair eventually came to trial at the end of 2000.
 Despite at first denying doping, he confessed under oath with the reasoning that the doping had happened without his knowledge.
 He was suspended from racing for 9 months as a result of his admission at the trial.